spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/blog/release-posts/index.html.md

 - The Release Post Manager will choose an MVP based on feedback in the MVP Issue.
 - They should not wait for consensus.
 - There can only be one MVP per release post.
-- A contributor is eligible to be MVP once per two major release cycles.
-For example, if they are MVP during any 13.\* milestone, they cannot be an MVP during any 14.\* milestone.
+- A contributor is eligible to be MVP once per major release cycle.
+For example, if they are MVP during any 13.* milestone, they cannot be an MVP again until the 14.0 milestone.
 - The MVP will receive a GitLab swag pack in celebration of their contribution.

 #### MVP content block